atom/atom/CONTRIBUTING.md

 ## Submitting Issues

+* Include the version of Atom you are using and the OS.
 * Include screenshots and animated GIFs whenever possible; they are immensely helpful.
 * Include the behavior you expected and other places you've seen that behavior